schnoog/owfs_mqtt_bash_interface/README.md

 - screen (if you want to use the included start/stop scripts)
 - and
 - a mosquitto broker to report to
+- Optional but recommanded: A tmpfs drive (most linux installation come with at least one active tmpfs mount per default)